Killfaeh/HarryMUD/README.md

 ### Install Node.js

-You need to install Node.js to run Péguy Editor.
+You need to install Node.js to run Harry MUD.

 **Windows**